woodstck/python-machine-learning-book-2nd-edition/INSTALL.md

-Sebastian Raschka, 2017

-Python Machine Learning - Code Examples

-##  Chapter 1: Giving Computers the Ability to Learn from Data

----

-**Chapter 1 does not contain any code examples.**

----

 ## Installing Python packages

 Python is available for all three major operating systems — Microsoft Windows, macOS, and Linux — and the installer, as well as the documentation, can be downloaded from the official Python website: https://www.python.org.